nicklalone/CIST_2500/04_R_Stuff-Intro/README.md

 So, the tutorials require a couple of different packages.
 Those packages are: ```learnr``` and ```shiny```.
 They are mostly meant for helping this tutorial but each package has its additional commands you can read about:

 learnr: https://rstudio.github.io/learnr/

 shiny: https://shiny.rstudio.com/

 So, we need to install these two packages; however, what we will be doing with this is not typing anything in, but clicking on the two links that you should see in the tutorial tab up in the environment pane.

 ![Tutorial tab in the Environment Pane](/images/tutorial-1.PNG)

+When we click on those links, we should see a whole bunch of packages installed.
+For Shiny, we can see:

 ```R
 package ‘fs’ successfully unpacked and MD5 sums checked